alachins/raisd/README.md

    set to a valid DNA state that is not the REF state.

-e) Per sample entry, all ALT states in the ingroup are set to 1, all remaining states are set to 0, and all gaps and N's are represented by '.'.
+e) Per sample entry, all ALT states in the ingroup are set to 1, all remaining states are set to 0, and all gaps and Ns are represented by a dot (‘.’).

 Changelog